araobp/bicycle/README.md

 ## Background and motivation

-I devise Node-RED-like flow-based programming over sensor network.
+I devise Node-RED-like flow-based programming over very cheap sensor network.

 Node-RED is a great tool, and I have been using Node-RED a lot in my IoT prototyping projects.
 However, Node-RED is heavy and slow on my tiny single board computers such as Raspberry Pi.